9 Workplace trends reshaping the future of work

 By now, most companies have figured out the workplace technology they need to enhance their daily operations.
 What many are still lacking, however, is technology that helps workers navigate their physical environment.
 This is critical, since wandering around trying to find a desk each morning is as demoralizing as it is unproductive.

 Thankfully, cloud-based workplace management software makes both desk booking and room booking simple and effective.
 Especially when coupled with IoT sensors and a Visual Directory, as well as when it’s accessible via mobile app, it can give employees much more visibility into their workplace.
-In other words, they’ll be able to ‘see’ where all the people and assets they need are, even when they’re not sharing a physical space (critically important for supporting a hybrid workforce).
+In other words, they’ll be able to ‘see’ where all the people and assets they need are, even when they’re not sharing a physical space.

 Similarly, many companies are now looking to digital wayfinding solutions that can help both workers and visitors get where they’re going more easily.